fade03/reverse-shell-workflow/README.md

-A simple Alfred workflow to generate reverse shell payload.
+An Alfred workflow to generate reverse shell payload.

 Requirements: Python3 and Alfred powerpack.